IBM/SalesEnablement-COS-L3/docs/Part 7/03 Manage regulated content.md

 ![](_attachments/ObjectUploadRetention.png)

 A couple of items to note.
 The default **Duration** is set to 1 day.
 Recall this from the **bucket** settings.
-Also note, the **eligible for deletion** date which should align with the maximum retention value of the **bucket**.
+Also note, the **eligible for deletion** date should align with the maximum retention value of the **bucket**.

 12. Change the **Duration** field from **1** to **0** days and click **Upload**.

 ![](_attachments/ObjectUploadObject.png)

-A **Transfers** dialog will appear and a **Success** message should also be displayed.
+A **Transfers** dialog will appear and an **Upload Success** message should also be displayed.
 Clear these by clicking the **x** for each dialog.
 Additionally, now in the bucket details table, the newly upload object should be listed.
 Note, use the table search or use the **Object name** sort option in the table to find the uploaded object.

 13. Switch to the **Activity Tracker** Dashboard.

-14. Click to the left of the **create object** event in the Dashboard.
+14. Click to the left of the **create object** event in the Dashboard that relates to the image that was just uploaded.

 ![](_attachments/ATObjectCreate.png)